-Qualified rates are a type of fenced rate that let you offer reduced rates for members of a loyalty program.
+Qualified rates are a type of conditional rate (previously called fenced rate) that let you offer reduced rates for members of a loyalty program.
 For example, you might have a standard rate of $150, but a qualified rate of $135 for members of a loyalty program.

 Qualified rates are never displayed on our site because we do not determine if the end-user is a member of the loyalty program.
 Instead, Google shows the original rate crossed out, with a clickable "View" element that leads the user to the partner's website where they can see the rate.

 The following list shows the possible UI treatments that you can use for qualified rates:

 These examples show that the wording for qualified rates can be generic ("get a lower price"), show a range ("10-15% off"), or be specific ("15% off").
 They can also refer to a specific loyalty program by its name ("Example Partner Rewards").

 Notice that in all cases, the qualified rates themselves are not shown; instead, the user is prompted to see the rate with the "View" element.
 This is typically an obligation of your contract.